• Skip to primary navigation

 • Share on Reddit Share on Reddit

-These photographs were taken in Elephant and Castle and its surrounding areas between 2005 and 2006, just before the extensive demolition and redevelopment began.
-The accompanying project description was also written during that time.
+These photographs were made in Elephant and Castle and the surrounding area in 2005 and 2006, before large-scale demolition and redevelopment began.

-If you recognise yourself in any of these photographs, I would love to hear from you.
-Please reach out so that I can update my captions with your story and send you a copy of your portrait.
+If you recognise yourself in any of these images, please get in touch.
+I would be grateful for the chance to update the captions with your story and to send you a copy of your portrait.

 Thaddeus Pope Documentary Photographer Japan